saraheldawody/alx-airbnb-database/database-adv-script/README.md

 ORDER BY avg_reviews.avg_rating DESC;
 ```

-* The subquery computes the average rating per property, then filters for `avg_rating > 4.0`.
+* The subquery calculates average ratings by property, then filters for averages above 4.0.

 ---